 Orange Passion: Children with Chronic or Terminal Illnesses, and Their Families

 Darci plans to become a pediatric psychologist focusing on hematology and oncology, because she wants to do anything she can to provide happy childhood moments for those who need them the most.
 That guides her service and educational career.
 Her dissertation is about how self-compassion and hope can improve the quality of life for individuals with bleeding disorders.
-She has clinical experience at Wings of Hope Family Crisis Services and Shelter, the Child Study Center, Children’s Hospital, OSU Counseling and Counseling Psychology Clinic, and Nova Center of the Ozarks.
+She has clinical experience at Wings of Hope Family Crisis Services, the OU Child Study Center, OU Children’s Hospital and OSU Counseling and Counseling Psychology Clinic.

 Wendy Lau Wong